OpenStickCommunity/Hardware/3D Prints/Open Source Arcade Stand (OSAS)/README.md

 - 15% infill
 - Hilbert Curve bottom layer

-Please note that Hilbery Curve will add a signifigant amount of print time to this project but does yield the best visual results in my opinion.
+Please note that Hilbert Curve will add a significant amount of print time to this project but does yield the best visual results in my opinion.

 The following aluminum profile parts are needed:
 - 4x 54cm (540mm) European Standard 3060 T Slot Aluminum Extrusion Profile